adam-p/adam-p.github.com/content/blog/2022-02-26-x-forwarded-for.md

 ## TODO

-* all projects: check for multiple headers weakness
-* all projects: for leftmost, check for valid/non-private
+* all projects: if deciding to use leftmost, check for valid/non-private
-* Go: create Header.Get issue
 * finish reference implementation
 * probably add some diagrams
 * rethink hyphenating rate-limit* (right now I'm not doing it for nouns but am doing it for verbs, and I can't decide what's right)